+After effectiveness of the Restatement Agreement, the revolving credit facility thereunder (the "Revolving Credit Facility") was \$600.0 million, of which \$195.0 million was scheduled to mature on November 7, 2024 and \$405.0 million was scheduled to mature on January 12, 2028, and the term loans thereunder (the "Term Loans") were outstanding in an aggregate principal amount of \$895.0 million and scheduled to mature on January 12, 2028.
 Up to \$40.0 million of the Revolving Credit Facility may be used to obtain letters of credit, up to \$25.0 million of the Revolving Credit Facility may be used to obtain swing line loans, and up to \$75.0 million of the Revolving Credit Facility may be used to obtain revolving loans and letters of credit in certain currencies other than U.S. Dollars ("Alternative Currencies").
 The proceeds of the Revolving Credit Facility may be used by us for capital expenditures, permitted acquisitions, permitted dividends, working capital and general corporate purposes.

 No amortization is required with respect to the revolving loans.
-After effectiveness of the Second Amendment described below, the Term Loans amortize in equal quarterly installments of 1.25% of the original principal amount thereof during fiscal year
+Prior to the effectiveness of the Second Amendment described below, the Term Loans amortized in equal quarterly installments of 1.25% of the original principal amount thereof, with the balance due at maturity.

-2024 and will amortize in equal quarterly installments of 1.875% of the original principal amount thereof beginning in fiscal year 2025 and continuing during the period that financial covenant relief pursuant to the Second Amendment is in effect with the balance due at maturity.
 We may voluntarily prepay borrowings at any time and from time to time, without premium or penalty, other than customary "breakage costs" in certain circumstances.